Lithuania in the Eurovision Song Contest 2022: Format

 The 2022 competition involved 34 entries and consisted of six shows.
 The first three shows were the heats consisting of 11 or 12 entries each.
 The top five entries advanced in the competition from each heat, while the remaining 18 entries participated in the fifth and sixth shows which were the competition's semi-finals where nine entries participated in each show and the top four proceeded to the final.
 In the final, the winner was selected from the remaining eight entries.
 The broadcaster allocated a budget of around €54,000 to be divided among the competing artists in order to support their preparations for the national final.
 A monetary prize of €5,000 was also awarded to the winning songwriters by the Lithuanian Copyright Protection Association (LATGA) in order to encourage further development of the song in an aim to achieve international success.

 The results of each of the six shows were determined by the 50/50 combination of votes from a jury panel and public televoting.
 The ranking developed by both streams of voting was converted to points from 1-8, 10 and 12 and assigned based on the number of competing songs in the respective show.
-During the first five shows, the jury panel consisted of five members, while the jury panel in the final consisted of seven members.
 The public could vote through telephone and SMS voting.
 Ties in all shows were decided in favour of the entry that received the most points from the jury.

 Competing entries

 LRT opened a submission period on 1 October 2021 for artists and songwriters to submit their entries with the deadline on 25 November 2021.
 On 3 January 2020, LRT announced the 36 artists selected for the competition from more than 50 submissions received.
 Among the artists were previous Lithuanian Eurovision contestants Erica Jennings, who represented Lithuania in 2001 as part of Skamp, Vilija Matačiūnaitė, who represented the nation in 2014, Monika Linkytė, who represented the nation in 2015, and Ieva Zasimauskaitė, who represented the nation in 2018.
+The nine-member jury panel that selected the competing entries consisted of Gytis Oganauskas (LRT deputy director general), Audrius Giržadas (LRT televizija chief producer), Ramūnas Zilnys (LRT pop music editor-in-chief), Darius Užkuraitis (LRT Opus senior music editor), Lina Patskočimaitė (Head of LRT's digital assets department), Rūta Putnikienė (Head of LRT's communication and marketing department), Miglė Savickaitė (LRT public relations representative), Povilas Varvuolis (television director) and Vytautas Bikus (composer).

 On 11 January 2022, the final changes to the list of 36 competing acts were made with the withdrawal of the songs "Out of Mind" performed by Alekas for personal reasons and "See You Again" performed by Monika Linkytė due to illness of the singer.

+Jury members

+The jury panel consisted of five members in the heats and the semi-finals, and seven members in the final.

 Shows

 Heats

 The three heats of the competition aired on 8, 15 and 22 January 2022 and featured the 34 competing entries.
-The members of the jury consisted of Ramūnas Zilnys (music reviewer; all heats), Ieva Narkutė (singer; all heats), Vytautas Bikus (composer; all heats), Gerūta Griniūtė (cultural presenter and event host; first and third heat), Vaidotas Valiukevičius (singer; first heat), Giedrė Kilčiauskienė (singer; second heat), Leon Somov (producer and composer; second heat) and Darius Užkuraitis (LRT Opus director; third heat).
 The top five advanced to the semi-finals from each heat, while the bottom entries were eliminated.